 Perhaps you’ll find Susan David’s bestselling book helpful – Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life.

-No. 3 – Research before moving brings peace of mind.
+No. 3 – Achieve peace of mind through research

 Before making a major decision, like relocating to another state, you should: